 (SELECT dept_id FROM dept_master

-If you observe above CREATE VIEW example we are creating new view “SalesTeam” to access the result set of SELECT statements.
-Now we will see how our newly created VIEW will return data using following query.
+If you observe above CREATE VIEW example we are creating a new view “SalesTeam” to access the result set of SELECT statements.
+Now we will see how our newly created VIEW will return data using the following query.

 SELECT * FROM SalesTeam;

 When we run above query we will get the result like as shown below.

 emp_id first_name last_name

 4 Jagruti Viras

 7 Yamini Patel